sethwklein/heroku-buildpack-go/README.md

 to enable heroku-specific code.
 See the [App Engine build constraints article][app-engine-build-constraints] for more.

+The buildpack deletes the src and pkg directories after building to reduce slug size and lessen chance of unintended public code release.

 ## Hacking on this Buildpack

 To change this buildpack, fork it on GitHub.
 Push